 - You and your former partner need to swear these documents in front of a Justice of the Peace.

-- You should then make two copies of Form 11 and five copies of the Minute of Consent Orders.
-These need to be filed in the Court, along with the filing fee.
-If you are married, include a copy of your marriage certificate; if you’re in a de facto relationship, include an Affidavit of Jurisdiction from you or your former partner.
+- You need to scan and upload the executed documents.
+You need to pay the filing fee online.
+If you are married, scan and upload a copy of your marriage certificate; if you’re in a de facto relationship, include an Affidavit of Jurisdiction from you or your former partner.
 (This is a complicated process, so it’s a good idea to get legal advice when going through it).

 What if we can’t agree on how to divide our property and assets?